manikanta-cse/saloodo-tech-challange/README.md

 A project to demonstrate building microservices and deploying to k8ns

-To perform build and deploy,change your working directory to root project directory and run the below commands
+To perform build and deploy,do a git clone and change your working directory to root project directory and run the below commands

 ```bash
 cd saloodo-tech-challenge